 Definition of Sitemapindex

-Instead of defining urlset be defined here sitemap index.
+Instead of defining urlset be defined here as sitemap index.
 The definition encompasses all the sitemaps and tells which version of the XML standard was used.
 Just like the urlset definition closes at the bottom of the document: